tombensve/APS/APS-Libraries/APSToolsLib/docs/src/APSToolsLib.md

 The following annotations are available:

-**@APSOSGiServiceProvider** - This should be specified on a class that implements a service interface and should be registered as an OSGi service. _Please note_ that the first declared implemented interface is used as service interface!
+**@OSGiServiceProvider** - This should be specified on a class that implements a service interface and should be registered as an OSGi service. _Please note_ that the first declared implemented interface is used as service interface!

     public @interface OSGiProperty {
         String name();
         String value();
     }

-    public @interface APSOSGiServiceInstance {
+    public @interface OSGiServiceInstance {

         /** Extra properties to register the service with. */ OSGiProperty[] properties() default {};
     }

-    public @interface APSOSGiServiceProvider {
+    public @interface OSGiServiceProvider {

         /** Extra properties to register the service with. */ OSGiProperty[] properties() default {};

-        /** This can be used as an alternative to properties() and also supports several instances. */ APSOSGiServiceInstance[] instances() default {};
+        /** This can be used as an alternative to properties() and also supports several instances. */ OSGiServiceInstance[] instances() default {};

         /**
          * This can be used as an alternative and will instantiate the specified factory class which will deliver